 National Astronomy week 2014 is over!
 More than 200 events were held across the UK (slightly more than for the previous NAW which focussed on Mars).
 The weather in most areas was exceptionally good for observing.
-We will post some of the feedback we have received on this web site once the NAW team has had a little time to recover!
-In the meantime the rest of the site is still in the state it was during the week.
+We have had some very positive feedback which indicates that more than 20,000 people attended at least one event.
+We are delighted that so many people were able to enjoy taking part in National Astronomy Week, and are in the process of pulling the feedback into a report.
+Some of the site has been updated (for example the Star Count page) but much of the site is still in the state it was during the week.

 National Astronomy Week 2014 celebrates Jupiter, the largest planet in the Solar System.
 Jupiter will reach its highest point in the sky for many years in early March.